-As of the end of March 2018, SkandiaBanken received approval from the Swedish Financial Supervisory Authority (SFSA) to apply the internal ratings-based (IRB) approach for calculating regulatory capital for exposures with collateral in real estate.
+As of March 2018, SkandiaBanken received approval from the Swedish Financial Supervisory Authority (SFSA) to apply the internal ratings-based approach for calculating regulatory capital for exposures with collateral in real estate.
 This has resulted in a lower regulatory capital requirement and improved capital ratios.
-Capitalisation compares favourably with that of its peers, but we expect ratios to fall both because of potential extra dividends and the SFSA's proposal to move the risk weight floor on mortgages to Pillar I from Pillar II.
-As of year-end 2018, the bank reported a Common Equity Tier 1 capital ratio of 19.2% compared with 20.2% as of year-end 2017, which also includes the risk weight floor in Pillar I.
+The bank's capitalisation compares favourably with that of its peers, but capital ratios have fallen due to balance sheet growth and the SFSA's proposal to move the risk weight floor on mortgages to Pillar I from Pillar II.
+As of June 2019, the bank reported a Common Equity Tier 1 capital ratio of 17.5%, compared with 19.2% as of year-end 2018, which also includes the risk weight floor in Pillar I.